 Typical examples of categorization projects include designing or improving an existing taxonomy and expert sourcing.

 The categorization workflow consists of the following steps:

 - Create a unified dataset.

-The next step in the categorization project is to begin categorizing records into the taxonomy.
-Once Tamr has categorized a minimum of five records, Tamr can begin to identify matches between words or tokens contained within values of each dataset record and words or tokens already associated with each category of the taxonomy.
+The Tamr model identifies matches between words or tokens in dataset records and words or tokens already associated with each category of the taxonomy.
 This enables Tamr to suggest a classification for each record based on the initial categorization model it generates.
-For more information, see Categorizing Records.
+See Categorizing Records.

-As you rerun the categorization process and regenerate the categorization model, Tamr incorporates the reviewer's feedback into the dataset and its model.
+As curators validate reviewer feedback and relaunch the categorization model, Tamr adds the feedback to its model.
 This drives the accuracy of the categorization model and enhances future automation for categorizing vast numbers of records with high accuracy.
-For more information, see Curator and Reviewer Categorizations.
+See Curator and Reviewer Categorizations.

 Updated 2 months ago

 |Solving Data Quality Challenges with Tamr|

 |Golden Records Projects|